jbfink/R-d2d/README.md

 * Have used [Lubridate](https://lubridate.tidyverse.org) to convert the Date and Duration columns to something sensible
 * Have generated a geom_point and geom_boxplot

+The file massage.R handles most of these steps (other than geom generation).

 TODO